 Is your company or organization looking for a unique way to be linked with excellence?
 Each year, we offer a number of customizable opportunities to gain outstanding exposure before 20,000 Granite State individuals, organizations, and businesses.

-Humanities to Go is our most popular program, bringing 700+ free events to hundreds of New Hampshire communities each year.
+Humanities to Go is our most popular program, bringing free, public programming to hundreds of New Hampshire communities each year.
 Humanities to Go reaches tens of thousands of Granite Staters, providing opportunities for life-long learning and face-to-face conversations on a wide array of subjects from New Hampshire's Colonial history to the lasting impact of sheep on the state's landscape.

 Connections is New Hampshire Humanities' book discussion program for adult new readers offered in partnership with adult basic education and ESOL classes, the prisons, and refugee resettlement organizations.
 Participants are both native speakers and new Americans.
 The program uses the best of children’s literature and New Hampshire Humanities-trained facilitators to promote English language skills, promote a culture of reading, nurture conversation in which readers contribute their own ideas and stories, and reinforce family literacy.

 New Hampshire Humanities creates and conducts major, multi-year special initiatives that give New Hampshire citizens the opportunity to delve deep into critical issues.